 Call in (audio only): +1 248-509-0316,,815328192#

 Microsoft Teams on your computer is not required to join, but please note that each link is specific to its meeting date and time, and the links will not be live or accessible until each meeting is “opened” by the moderator.
 Anyone without access to a computer may call in using the phone number provided.

 If you are unable to join one of the public meetings, you can learn more about why and how the DNR is completing the state land review process by watching a recording from previous meetings.

-There will be an additional opportunity for public comment on the staff recommendations for the fifth group of counties at an upcoming Natural Resources Commission meeting, when the DNR director is expected to make a decision on the final parcel classifications.
+There will be an additional opportunity for public comment on the staff recommendations for the seventh group of counties an upcoming Natural Resources Commission meeting, when the DNR director is expected to make a decision on the final parcel classifications.